Say what you want to say about Tom Cruise’s personal life, the man is 56 years old and is without a doubt the best action movie star in Hollywood.

 Today, Fallout gives us an alluring Henry Cavill character, August Walker, a Bane type to Cruise’s character.
 Fallout is the best Mission movie to date.
 It is surprisingly balanced, the heavily marketed stunts complement a great storyline.
 This is due to the return of director Christopher McQuarrie.

-McQuarrie directed the last movie, Rogue Nation, only to return with more unforgettable action sequences, cinematography, and plot twists that simply kept me hooked.
-From the Halo Jump, the crazy bathroom fight scene, motorcycle/car chase across Paris, to the penultimate finale.
+McQuarrie directed the last movie, Rogue Nation, only to return with more unforgettable action sequences, cinematography, and plot twists that will simply keep you hooked.
+From the Halo Jump, the crazy bathroom fight scene, motorcycle and car chase across Paris, to the penultimate finale.

 They all served a purpose, they fit into the storyline instead of being an extension.
 Another element Mission Impossible gets right is avoiding one of the biggest Hollywood tropes Bond films make with their leading lady.

 Once again, Rebecca Ferguson stole the show with her kick-ass character, Ilsa Faust, who provides this genre with strength and mystery.
 She is an equal compliment to Cruise’s Hunt, something we won’t see in Bond.

 Although Cruise may get the well-deserved acclaim for elevating Hunt into a mortal superhero, Fallout concludes with this absurd notion that the franchise is not slowing down.